blueskyfish/temperature-monitor/reader/readme.md

 property           | description
 -------------------|-----------------------------
-log.level          | set the log level
-sensor.groupId     | the sensor group id
-database.name      | the database name
-database.host      | the host of the database server
+level              | set the log level sensor.groupId     | the sensor group id database.name      | the database name database.host      | the host of the database server